 David Greenwood shares how we should view it.

 “Procrastination sometimes isn’t that bad.
-Sometimes you just need time to think something through, and you come up with a better way of doing something.” — David GreenwoodGet deals done faster with dotloop’s transaction platformStreamline transactions for agents and clients in one platform READ MORE
+Sometimes you just need time to think something through, and you come up with a better way of doing something.” — David GreenwoodHow to find the hidden potholes on the road to agent productivityA simple step-by-step to help you save time and money READ MORE

 Procrastination and ADD